Stewed Green Peas

 Preparation:

 Soak the dried whole green peas overnight in a large bowl or pan filled with water.
-If you use split peas, no need to soak.
+If you use green split peas, there is no need to soak them.

 Place peas in pan and cover with water.